ArnoVdH/photoblog/content/blog/2020/books_nonfiction.md

 A little pamphlet that came out in April, only after the WHO declared covid-19 a pandemic.
 In it Žižek tries to make sense of what is happening.
 Definitely need to be re-read in the future to see how it holds up.

 ### Marx, Capital and the Madness of Economic Reason - David Harvey
-In depth analysis of Marx' Capital and the relevancy for today economy.
+In depth analysis of Marx' Capital and the relevancy for todays economy.
 Tough nut, but worthwhile.

 ### China: A History - John Keay
 Since I was planning on travelling to China at the end of the year, I figured I should start digging into the history of the country.
 It's vast, not just geographically but historically.
 I still have difficulty wrapping my head around it, but this book helped at least to get some of the large lines into my head.